PFAS: Some period products may contain these 'forever chemicals'

 These chemicals have been

-“I don’t think the information presented here, or that which will be presented at the meeting by this presenter, does anything more than suggest that more [research] is needed to truly dial into whether this is a problem,” Dr. Randy Fiorentino, the physician site director with St. Joseph Heritage Medical Group’s Department of OB/GYN, told Medical News Today.
+“I don’t think the information presented here, or that which will be presented at the meeting by this presenter, does anything more than suggest that more [research] is needed to truly dial into whether this is a problem,” Dr. Randy Fiorentino, the physician site director with St. Joseph Heritage Medical Group’s Department of Obstetrics and Gynecology, told MNT.

 The